Asymptotic Distributions and Rates of Convergence for Random Forests via Generalized U-statistics: Introduction

 A variety of other work has focused on analyzing other properties of random forest ensembles or extending the methodology to related problem types. \cite{Lin2006} developed the idea of potential nearest neighbors and demonstrated their relationship to tree-based ensembles.
-More recently \cite{Lopes2013} analyzed the tradeoff between the size of the ensemble and the classification accuracy. \cite{Biau2008}, \cite{Biau2010}, and \cite{Biau2012} study various idealized versions of random forests and investigate consistency while \cite{pmlr-v28-denil13}, prove consistency for a particular type of online forest. \cite{Ishwaran2008} develop the idea of random survival forests and the consistency of such models is investigated in \cite{Ishwaran2010} and \cite{Cui2019}. \cite{Meinshausen2006} extend random forest estimates to the context of quantile regression and \cite{Zhu2015} experiment with reinforcement learning trees.
+More recently \cite{Lopes2020} analyzed the tradeoff between the size of the ensemble and the classification accuracy. \cite{Biau2008}, \cite{Biau2010}, and \cite{Biau2012} studied various idealized versions of random forests and investigated consistency while \cite{pmlr-v28-denil13} proved consistency for a particular type of online forest. \cite{Ishwaran2008} developed the idea of random survival forests and the consistency of such models is investigated in \cite{Ishwaran2010} and \cite{Cui2019}. \cite{Meinshausen2006} extended random forest estimates to the context of quantile regression and \cite{Zhu2015} experimented with reinforcement learning trees.
 For a more detailed accounting of random-forest-related research, we refer readers to an excellent recent review by \cite{Biau2016}.

-In recent years, many promising developments have come by considering individual trees built with subsamples rather than the more traditional bootstrap samples. \cite{Wager2014} extend the infinitesimal jackknife estimates of variance introduced by \cite{Efron2014} to produce confidence intervals for subsampled random forest predictions. \cite{Scornet2015} provided the first consistency result for Breiman's original forests, establishing $\mathbb{L}^2$ consistency whenever the underlying regression function is additive. \cite{Mentch2016} made the connection to infinite order U-statistics and provided the asymptotic distributions of random forest predictions, covering all possible growth rates on the number of trees in the ensemble. \cite{Wager2018} showed that for large ensembles, subsampled random forests are both asymptotically unbiased and Gaussian whenever individual trees are built according to honesty and regularity conditions.
+In recent years, many promising developments have come by considering individual trees built with subsamples rather than the more traditional bootstrap samples. \cite{Wager2014} extended the infinitesimal jackknife estimates of variance introduced by \cite{Efron2014} to produce confidence intervals for subsampled random forest predictions. \cite{Scornet2015} provided the first consistency result for Breiman's original forests, establishing $L^2$ consistency whenever the underlying regression function is additive. \cite{Mentch2016} made the connection to infinite-order U-statistics and provided the asymptotic distributions of random forest predictions. \cite{Wager2018} showed that for large ensembles, subsampled random forests are both asymptotically unbiased and Gaussian whenever individual trees are built according to honesty and regularity conditions.